 10 - 13 November 2025 - Hangzhou, China

-ICFEM is an international leading conference series in formal methods and software engineering.
-Since 1997, ICFEM has been serving as an international forum for researchers and practitioners who have been seriously applying formal methods to practical applications.
-Researchers and practitioners, from industry, academia, and government, are encouraged to attend, present their research, and help advance the state of the art.
-ICFEM is interested in work that has been incorporated into real production systems, and in theoretical work that promises to bring practical and tangible benefit.
+ICFEM is an internationally leading conference series in formal methods and software engineering.
+Since 1997, ICFEM has served as an international forum for researchers and practitioners who have been seriously applying formal methods to practical applications.
+Researchers and practitioners from industry, academia, and government are encouraged to attend, present their research, and help advance the state of the art.
+ICFEM is interested in work that has been incorporated into real production systems, as well as in theoretical work that promises to bring practical and tangible benefits.
 ICFEM has been hosted in many countries around the world.

 Authors are invited to submit high-quality technical papers describing original and unpublished work in all theoretical aspects of software engineering.
 Topics of interest include, but are not limited to: